vishnumaiea/ptScheduler/README.md

 To run a task, just enclose the **`call()`** function inside any **conditional statements**, either inside your infinite loop or inside a function.
 Every time you invoke the `call()` function, it checks if the elapsed time is larger than the preset interval.
 If yes, it will return `true` and cause the code under the conditional block to be executed once.

-ptScheduler is good mainly for **control applications** that requires perodic polling of sensors, GPIOs and other IO devices. ptScheduler tasks can coexist with preemtive tasks such as **FreeRTOS** tasks.
+ptScheduler is good mainly for **control applications** that requires perodic polling of sensors, GPIOs and other IO devices. ptScheduler tasks can coexist with preemptive tasks such as **FreeRTOS** tasks.

 # Hello World